kaibyao/fbkl-rust/README.md

 # FBKL

 This "application" (really collection of applications) powers FBKL, a custom fantasy basketball ruleset.
+The ruleset is meant to simulate how real NBA teams manage their assets (IE player contracts and draft picks), while keeping the game fun in a fantasy league setting.

 ## Common terminology